Camilleri, Margaret Dr

 Present doctoral students

-- Jennifer Martin - Women's experiences of health care in the prison system in Victoria: do they align with through-care principles and human rights framework? – Principal Supervisor
+- Jennifer Nichols - Women's experiences of health care in the prison system in Victoria: do they align with through-care principles and human rights framework? – Principal Supervisor

-- Kay Lancefield - Early intervention to reduce young peoples’ contact with the criminal justice system - Associate Supervisor
+- Kay Lancefield - Early intervention to reduce young peoples’ contact with the criminal justice system - Principal Supervisor (completed)

 Project: Central Highlands Health Justice Partnership for Youth